char502/si-project/README.md

 - The front page shows headlines and breaking news
 - Clicking on any link in the second navbar (showing the categories 'Business', Entertainment etc will take you to the page with all the news for that category)
 - When you are on a category page, that page will be highlighted in red and underlined in the category navBar
+- When going to a category page 10 items will be revealed initially then a button will reveal 10 more
 - Re-Sizing the app will display in 'compact' mode (I have only use 1 breakpoint (650px) in order to demonstrate responsiveness/complete this in the available time)
 - The category navBar is scrollable in mobile view
 - I have applied Google fonts as per the figma for nicer text